DijendraKyada/NYC-Taxi-Analysis/README.md

 ![Average number of passenger by hour each day](/Images/Avg_Hour_Day_Passengers.png) | ![ Reduced Average number of passenger by hour each day](/Images/Rd_Avg_Hour_Day_Passengers.png)

 Result:
-> __There is not much difference in this two charts which gives us good indication of our data.
+> __There is not much difference in this two charts as well which gives us good indication of our data.
 That our data is consistent.
-But we can't deny that there are are few differences in the bar of the chart__
+But we can't deny that there are few differences in the bar of the chart__

 __3. Average number of passenger by hour on a given day in a taxi__